dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-localizing-a-hybrid-application.md

 ## Creating the Windows Forms Host Project

-The first step is to create the Windows Forms application project and add a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element with content that you will localize.
+The first step is to create the Windows Forms application project and add a WPF element with content that you will localize.

 ### To create the host project

 1. Create a **WPF App** project named `LocalizingWpfInWf`.  (**File** > **New** > **Project** > **Visual C#** or **Visual Basic** > **Classic Desktop** > **WPF Application**).

-2. Add a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]<xref:System.Windows.Controls.UserControl> element called `SimpleControl` to the project.
+2. Add a WPF<xref:System.Windows.Controls.UserControl> element called `SimpleControl` to the project.

 3. Use the <xref:System.Windows.Forms.Integration.ElementHost> control to place a `SimpleControl` element on the form.
 For more information, see [Walkthrough: Hosting a 3D WPF Composite Control in Windows Forms](walkthrough-hosting-a-3-d-wpf-composite-control-in-windows-forms.md).

 ## Adding Localizable Content

-Next, you will add a Windows Forms label control and set the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element's content to a localizable string.
+Next, you will add a Windows Forms label control and set the WPF element's content to a localizable string.

 ### To add localizable content